Open-Data-Product-Initiative/v4.1/source/includes/_qa.md

 - **Scalability**: You can support multiple audiences or markets with varying quality expectations.
 - **Auditability**: Clearly link machine-readable checks to business commitments.

+## Referencing Examples

+To reference a defined quality profile from another part of your YAML (e.g., pricing plan): `$ref: '#/dataQuality/default'`.
+Or reference a named premium quality package: `$ref: '#/dataQuality/premium'` Use this component to clearly communicate both intentions and verifiable guarantees about data quality—whether you're reporting to stakeholders, building trust with customers, or enabling automated validation through modern DQ tools.

 ## The Role of `default`